Michigan county fails to certify vote, stalling outcome

 The Michigan Board of State Canvassers is meeting Wednesday, but statewide certification of the election is not on the agenda.
 That board, too, has an even number of Republicans and Democrats.

-Gov. Gretchen Whitmer, a Democrat, said Republicans put partisan politics above their duty.
+Gov. Gretchen Whitmer, a Democrat, said Republicans in Wayne County put partisan politics above their duty.

 “Under Michigan law, the Board of State of Canvassers will now finish the job and I have every expectation they will certify the results when the job is done,” she said.

+But Trump campaign lawyer Jenna Ellis called the development a “huge win” for the president and said it could clear the way for the Republican-controlled Legislature to select electors if the state elections board, too, fails to certify the results.

+That extraordinary step, which would overturn the will of the voters in Michigan, is all but certain to not happen.
+Republican leaders in Lansing have expressed no appetite for it.

-The Rev. Wendell Anthony, a well-known pastor and head of the Detroit branch of the NAACP, called the Republican Detroit-area canvassers a “disgrace.”
+The Rev. Wendell Anthony, a well-known pastor and head of the Detroit branch of the NAACP, called the Detroit-area Republican canvassers a “disgrace.”

 Follow Ed White at http://twitter.com/edwritez